Immediate Derivatives Suffice for Online Recurrent Adaptation: LoRA adaptation details (preliminary; adapt-window only)

+\paragraph{Caveat.} All recoveries in this appendix are measured on the adaptation stream (adapt-window).
+No held-out evaluation was run on LoRA.
+Because the BCI analysis in this paper (Appendix~\ref{app:heldout}) establishes that adapt-stream recovery can reflect overfitting to the adaptation stream rather than genuine generalization (Adafactor, SGD, and LARS all show large adapt-stream gains that collapse or invert on held-out data), the numbers below are reported as preliminary scaling evidence and should not be read as method or optimizer comparisons.
+Held-out LoRA validation is future work.

+\paragraph{Optimizer choice on LoRA.} On GPT-2 (the model where Adam-only recovery is weakest), we ran a per-optimizer LR sweep to test whether the BCI optimizer pattern (Adafactor outperforms Adam on real drift) appears here too.
+It does: Adafactor at lr$=3{\times}10^{-3}$ achieves $26.5 \pm 4.3\%$ recovery vs Adam's $15.0 \pm 0.9\%$ at the same setup (3 seeds, best of $\{3{\times}10^{-4}, 10^{-3}, 3{\times}10^{-3}\}$ for Adafactor; absolute post-shift cross-entropy $3.65$ vs $3.77$, against frozen baseline $3.94$ and pre-shift $2.83$).
+The BCI ``Adam is suboptimal'' pattern extends to small transformer LoRA.
+We did not test alternative optimizers on the larger Mamba/TinyLlama/Qwen2 models.

+We tested SGD with the same lr$=10^{-3}$ as a baseline; recovery was near-zero across all five models.
+We do not interpret this as evidence that SGD is mechanistically incapable of adapting LoRA adapters: per-optimizer LR tuning was not performed at the LoRA scale (results on smaller recurrent networks in Appendix~\ref{app:optimizers} show that SGD requires substantially higher learning rates than Adam to adapt).
+Whether SGD with appropriate per-task LR tuning matches Adam on LoRA adaptation is an open question we leave to future work.

-From 124M to 7B, SGD achieves zero adaptation across all models, adapter sizes, and learning rates tested.
-Adam $\beta_2$ achieves 21--134\% recovery at rank-4; with rank-16 adapters and 40K tokens, GPT-2 recovery reaches 136.8\% (cross-entropy 2.744, down from 3.493 frozen).
-Unlike the from-scratch architectures in Section~\ref{sec:architectures}, the $\beta_2$ requirement here arises from depth-induced gradient attenuation through the frozen backbone rather than nonlinear activation compression.
-Direct measurement of LoRA gradient norms on Mamba confirms this: across 24 layers and 3 matrix types, the gradient magnitude ratio between the largest group (L23 dt\_proj, norm 1.35) and smallest (L15 x\_proj, norm 0.026) is 51.8$\times$.
-Last-layer gradients are 12$\times$ larger than mid-network gradients, consistent with depth attenuation.
-The pattern spans both SSM-based (Mamba) and transformer-based (GPT-2, TinyLlama, Qwen2) architectures, confirming that depth attenuation, not any particular architecture, drives the mismatch.
+With rank-16 adapters and 40K tokens, GPT-2 recovery reaches 136.8\% (cross-entropy 2.744, down from 3.493 frozen).
+LoRA gradient norms on Mamba across 24 layers and 3 matrix types show a $51.8\times$ magnitude ratio between the largest group (L23 dt\_proj, norm 1.35) and smallest (L15 x\_proj, norm 0.026).
+Last-layer gradients are $12\times$ larger than mid-network.

-To test whether online LoRA adaptation handles multiple sequential domain shifts, we streamed Code$\to$Wiki$\to$Code$\to$Wiki through GPT-2 with a rank-4 adapter.
-Adam $\beta_2$ adapts to every shift (39\% and 26\% recovery on successive Wiki segments) while SGD shows zero adaptation across all four segments.
-The adapter does not forget: Code B cross-entropy (1.608) is lower than Code A (1.796), indicating the adapter improves on return to a previously seen domain.
-Wiki readaptation is faster on second exposure (shock cross-entropy 2.612 vs 3.048), and the lower recovery percentage on Wiki B (26\% vs 39\%) reflects a smaller gap to close, not worse adaptation.
+\paragraph{Multi-domain sequential shifts.} Streaming Code$\to$Wiki$\to$Code$\to$Wiki through GPT-2 with a rank-4 adapter and Adam, the adapter adapts to every shift (39\% and 26\% recovery on successive Wiki segments).
+The adapter does not forget: Code B cross-entropy (1.608) is lower than Code A (1.796), indicating improvement on return to a previously seen domain.
+Wiki readaptation is faster on second exposure (shock cross-entropy 2.612 vs 3.048).
 No replay buffer, no task boundaries, single-pass.